ini/concept-learning/experiments/README.md

 Experiment modules should implement the following functions:

-    def make_bottleneck_model(config: dict) -> ConceptBottleneckModel
+    def make_bottleneck_model(config: dict) -> ConceptModel
         """
-        Create a bottleneck model from the given configuration.
-        """
-        ...

-    def make_whitening_model(config: dict) -> ConceptWhiteningModel
-        """
-        Create a whitening model from the given configuration.
+        Create a concept model from the given configuration.
         """
         ...